A Cold Tracer in a Hot Bath: In and Out of Equilibrium

-Note that, as $N$ increases, the density rectification and ratchet current vanish faster than does the deviation from the Boltzmann weight~\footnote{The ratchet current appears at a higher order than the rectification because the effective tracer mobility in Eq.~\eqref{eq:EquilbDyn} scales as $1/N$ for $N\gg 1$.}.
-This suggests the existence of an intermediate regime in which the system has a non-Boltzmann steady-state and yet remains reversible.
-To test this, we compute the entropy production rate of the tracer, defined as:
+Note that, as $N$ increases, the density rectification and ratchet current vanish faster than the deviation from the Boltzmann weight~\footnote{The ratchet current appears at a higher order than the rectification because the effective tracer mobility in Eq.~\eqref{eq:EquilbDyn} scales as $1/N$ for $N\gg 1$.}.
+This suggests the existence of an intermediate regime where the system has a non-Boltzmann steady-state but a reversible dynamics (Fig. \ref{fig:perturbationtheory}c).
+To test this, we compute the entropy production rate of the tracer, defined as~\cite{maes1999,seifert2005}: